slavaGanzin/await/README.md

 # await
-*runs list of commands and waits for their termination*
+*runs list of commands in parallel and waits for their termination*

 ## Installation
 ```bash